 ALSO READSovereign gold bonds: Govt changes rules to get better response Gold bonds' popularity linked to investment demand Cabinet raises sovereign gold bond investment limit to 4 kg per FY Govt fixes rate at Rs 2,987 per gm for Sovereign Gold Bond Sovereign gold bonds attract Rs 6,030 cr on first day

+The government has fixed the purchase price of Sovereign Gold Bond (SGB) at Rs 2,971 per gram.
+For the subscription period from October 23-25, the issue price will be Rs 2,971 per gram with Settlement on October 30, a Finance Ministry statement said today.
 This is part of SGB calender announced till December spread over 12 weeks.
 As per the calender it will open for subscription from Monday to Wednesday of every week starting from October 9 until December 27.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)